maros/Zway-EventWatcher/README.md

 ## code

-User code to run (expert only)
+User code to run (expert only).
+The code can access the original event via the variable event in its scope.

 # Events

-No events are emitted
+No events are emitted.
+Listens to events configured in events and cancelEvents.

 # Installation